pminina01/readthedocs/Database-target.md

   > Introduced with NLog v4.4.2.
 Default became `True` with NLog v4.5

 ### Connection Options
-* **dbUserName** - Database user name.
-If the ConnectionString is not provided this value will be used to construct the "User ID=" part of the connection string.
-[Layout](Layout)

 * **dbProvider** - Name of the database provider.
 Required.
 Default: sqlserver The parameter name should be a provider invariant name as registered in machine.config or app.config.
 Common values are:
   * System.Data.SqlClient -